-- 36. The Gift-tax Officer, the Appellate Assistant Commissioner, the Commissioner and the Appellate Tribunal shall, for the purposes 30 of this Act, have the same powers as are vested in a court under the Code of Civil Procedure, 1908, when trying a suit in respect of the following matters, namely:- - (a) enforcing the attendance of any person and examining him on oath; - (b) requiring the discovery and production of documents;
+36. The Gift-tax Officer, the Appellate Assistant Commissioner, take evidence on oath, etc. the Commissioner and the Appellate Tribunal shall, for the purposes 30 of this Act, have the same powers as are vested in a court under the Code of Civil Procedure, 1908, when trying a suit in respect of the following matters, namely:- be deemed to be a judicial proceeding within the meaning of sections 193 and 228 and for the purposes of section 196 of the Indian Penal Code.

-- (c) receiving evidence on affidavit; - (d) issuing commissions for the examination of witnesses; and any proceeding before the Gift-tax Officer, the Appellate Assistant Commissioner, the Commissioner or the Appellate Tribunal shall 40 f 1860.
+- (a) enforcing the attendance of any person and examining him on oath; - (b) requiring the discovery and production of documents; - (c) receiving evidence on affidavit; - (d) issuing commissions for the examination of witnesses; and any proceeding before the Gift-tax Officer, the Appellate Assistant Commissioner, the Commissioner or the Appellate Tribunal shall 40